 Littwitz holds a HISK Laureate, Ghent, Belgium (2015) and received her BFA from Bezalel, Jerusalem, Israel, in 2009.
 Her works have been exhibited in Israel, Europe and the US.

-Upcoming solo shows include If Everything That Exists Has a Place, BWA Wroclaw, Poland (21-22); A High Degree of Certainty, curated by Sergio Edelsztein, CCA Tel Aviv, Israel (2021); Pillar of Salt, Alexander Levy Gallery, Berlin, Germany (2021); The promise, curated by Maren Brauner, Kunsthalle St Gallen, Switzerland (2019); Facts on the ground, Alexander Levy Gallery, Berlin (2019); The Elephant in the Room, curated by Oriol Fontdevila, La Panera Art Center, Lleida, Spain (2018); And Waters Became Wormwood, MWW Muzeum Współczesne Wrocław, curated by Agata CiastońAnd (2018); "and a third of the waters became wormwood", Harlan Levey projects, Brussels (2018); Kwisatz Haderach, curated by Drorit Gur Arie and Or Tshuva, Petach Tikva Museum of Art, Israel (2017); Migration - Itchy Sharqiya, curated by Irit Tal, Schreiber University Art Gallery, Tel Aviv (2017); No Vestige of a Beginning, No Prospect of an End, Copperfield, London (2017); Everybody Knows That the Boat is Leaking, Galeria Silvestre, Madrid, Spain (2017); Divisi (Duo with Benjamin Verhoeven), De Bijloke, Gent, Belgium (2016); Tomograma, Salzburger Kunstverein, Austria (2016); Dionysius' Ear, Duo with Klaas Vanhee, Galeria silvestre, Tarragona, Spain (2016); MONOLITH, Galeria Silvestre, Tarragona, Spain (2015); Hedgehogs see everything in yellow, Galeria silvestre, Madrid, Spain (2015); The Most Promising Artist Award Exhibition, Fresh paint 7, Tel aviv, Israel, curated by Matan Daube (2014) and SIRIUS, Tivon gallery, Israel (2012).
+Her solo shows include If Everything That Exists Has a Place, BWA Wroclaw, Poland (21-22); A High Degree of Certainty, curated by Sergio Edelsztein, CCA Tel Aviv, Israel (2021); Pillar of Salt, Alexander Levy Gallery, Berlin, Germany (2021); The promise, curated by Maren Brauner, Kunsthalle St Gallen, Switzerland (2019); Facts on the ground, Alexander Levy Gallery, Berlin (2019); The Elephant in the Room, curated by Oriol Fontdevila, La Panera Art Center, Lleida, Spain (2018); And Waters Became Wormwood, MWW Muzeum Współczesne Wrocław, curated by Agata CiastońAnd (2018); "and a third of the waters became wormwood", Harlan Levey projects, Brussels (2018); Kwisatz Haderach, curated by Drorit Gur Arie and Or Tshuva, Petach Tikva Museum of Art, Israel (2017); Migration - Itchy Sharqiya, curated by Irit Tal, Schreiber University Art Gallery, Tel Aviv (2017); No Vestige of a Beginning, No Prospect of an End, Copperfield, London (2017); Everybody Knows That the Boat is Leaking, Galeria Silvestre, Madrid, Spain (2017); Divisi (Duo with Benjamin Verhoeven), De Bijloke, Gent, Belgium (2016); Tomograma, Salzburger Kunstverein, Austria (2016); Dionysius' Ear, Duo with Klaas Vanhee, Galeria silvestre, Tarragona, Spain (2016); MONOLITH, Galeria Silvestre, Tarragona, Spain (2015); Hedgehogs see everything in yellow, Galeria silvestre, Madrid, Spain (2015); The Most Promising Artist Award Exhibition, Fresh paint 7, Tel aviv, Israel, curated by Matan Daube (2014) and SIRIUS, Tivon gallery, Israel (2012).